xraypy/feff85exafs/t/materials/README.md

 redfact | test the reduction factor rep     | test the real part of the complex wavenumber

-You can test to see if a path index was saved from the Feff calculation
+To test to see if a path index was saved from the Feff calculation

      if my_ut.available(nnnn):
          my_ut.compare(nnnn)

-You can run Feff and do the comparisons using self-consistency by setting
+To run Feff and do the comparisons using self-consistency by setting

      larch> my_ut.doscf = True

 The Feff run is, of course, much more time consuming with self-consistency.

+To examine various quantities from the Feff calculation:

+     larch> print my_ut.feffterms
+	 larch> print my_ut.radii('testrun', 'muffintin') my_ut.radii(baseline', 'muffintin')
+	 larch> print my_ut.s02('testrun') my_ut.s02(baseline')

 Some of  the materials have data tests.
 This